 Two surface-expressed glycoproteins have been reported to be expressed by C6/36 cells. one of 40 kDa and the other of 45 kDa, both of which have been shown to bind DENV-4 (Salas-Benito and Angel 1997).
 Salas-Benito and Angel (1997) reported the discovery of DENV-4.
 Antibodies against these molecules block the virus from adhering to the cells, bolstering the receptor function of the cells.
 Both proteins were detected in the midgut, ovary, and salivary glands of Aedes aegypti throughout their life cycles (Yazi Mendoza et al., 2002), They are all recognized to be DENV infection-friendly mosquito organs.
-An additional method used to show the distinct binding of gp45 to recombinant Ε protein was affinity chromatography (Reyes-del Valle & del Angel, 2004).
-In the end, gp45 was successfully detected by antibodies against HSP90, which has been proposed to play a part in the interaction between DENV and mammalian cells (Chen et al., 1999; Reyes-Del Valle et al., 2005).
+An additional method used to show the distinct binding of gp45 to the recombinant Е protein was affinity antibodies against HSP90, which has been proposed to play a part in the interaction between DENV and mammalian cells (Chen et al., 1999; Reyes-Del Valle et al., 2005).
 This implies that gp45 might function as an attachment factor as opposed to an entrance receptor since, following heat shock, it migrates to the cell surface and is associated with an increase in virus binding but not with viral replication.
+A 50 kDa DENV-binding protein that was also identified by VOPBA was shown to be detected by chromatography (Reyes-del Valle & del Angel,